 The SIDIS reaction $e+A \rightarrow e'+\pi^{0}+X$ is measured, where $e$ and $e'$ are the incident and scattered electrons, respectively, and $X$ is the undetected part of the hadronic final state.
 Since the $\pi^{0}$ decays almost instantaneously into two photons ($\pi^{0}\rightarrow\gamma\gamma$), events with one scattered electron and at least two photons were selected.
 The invariant mass of the two-photon system was used to identify $\pi^{0}$ candidates.

-The scattered electrons were selected in the following ranges: 1.0~$<Q^2<$~4.1~GeV$^{2}$, 2.2~$<\nu<$~4.25~GeV and $W>$~2~GeV, where $W$ is virtual photon-nucleon invariant mass squared.
-The requirement on $Q^2>$~1~GeV$^{2}$ and $W>$~2~GeV allowed to probe nucleon structure in the DIS regime and reduce nucleon resonance region contributions; the requirement on $\nu<$~4.25~GeV allowed to reduce the size of radiative effects which is driven by the requirement on $y=\frac{\nu}{E}<$0.85, where $y$ is the energy fraction of the virtual photon.
-These cuts also ensured $x_{Bj}>$ 0.1, such that valence quarks in the target nucleon were probed.
-Detector acceptance and experimental statistics limit the $\pi^{0}$ kinematics to: 0.3~$<z<$~1.0 and 0~$<p_{T}^{2}<$~1.5~GeV$^{2}$.
+The scattered electrons were selected in the following ranges: 1.0~$<Q^2<$~4.1~GeV$^{2}$, 2.2~$<\nu<$~4.25~GeV and $W>$~2~GeV, where $W$ is $\gamma^*$-nucleon invariant mass squared.
+The requirement of $Q^2>$~1~GeV$^{2}$ and $W>$~2~GeV allowed to probe nucleon structure in the DIS regime and reduce nucleon resonance region contributions; the requirement of $\nu<$~4.25~GeV allowed to reduce the size of radiative effects reflected in the $y=\frac{\nu}{E}<$0.85 cut, where $y$ is the energy fraction of the $\gamma^*$.
+These cuts ensured $x_{Bj}>$ 0.1, meaning that valence quarks in the target nucleon were probed.
+Detector acceptance and experimental statistics dictated $\pi^{0}$ kinematics of 0.3~$<z<$~1.0 and 0~$<p_{T}^{2}<$~1.5~GeV$^{2}$.
 The event phase space was divided into two sets of three-fold differential multiplicity ratios with: 1) a total of 108 bins in ($\nu$,~$z$,~$p_{T}^{2}$) integrated over $Q^{2}$, and 2) a total of 54 bins in ($Q^{2}$,~$\nu$,~$z$) integrated over $p_{T}^{2}$.